-(d) Determine or estimate the amount of data transferred for each of the five kernels above.
+(d) Determine or estimate the amount of data transferred to and from the MPs for each of the five kernels above for the global atomicAdd operation or the write to d_thd_sum .
+Don't consider the data read or written by routine reduce_thread.
 (The first and last should be simple.)
 In your answer use B for the block size, G for the number of blocks, and M for the number of multiprocessors.